Episode 282

 Lizzie wasn't threatening to report Jenny to CPS because she was genuinely concerned about her nieces.

-She just hated her sister and wanted to see Jenny lose her kids too.
+She just hated her sister and wanted to see Jenny lose her kids, too.

 Nice, right?

 You could hear that she was afraid that her kids may be taken away.
+She wanted to make sure that they were, you know.

 Do you believe she sounded intoxicated at the time?